Despite how the pandemic has taken a major economic toll on communities all over the country, some cities have continued to thrive.

 1.Fort Myers, Florida - Total Score: 80.36

-Fort Myers is ranked overall as the fastest growing city in the country when taking into account population growth, sociodemographic metrics, increase in job opportunities and economic growth.
-It is also the fastest growing small city in the U.S. and is tied with multiple other cities for highest economic growth.
+Fort Myers is ranked overall as the fastest growing city in the country when taking into account population growth, sociodemographic metrics, an increase in job opportunities, and economic growth.
+It is also the fastest-growing small city in the U.S. and is tied with multiple other cities for the highest economic growth.

 2. Bend, Oregon - Total Score: 79.04